 All users of the avid speak very highly of their customer support with a direct phone line in case you have issues.

-Started in 2009 under the name CNC Router Parts, this US based brand renamed itself to Avid CNC in 2019.
+It started in 2009 under the name CNC Router Parts, this US-based brand renamed itself Avid CNC in 2019.

-Overall, this is the my recommendation for a 4x8 CNC if your maximum budget is around $10,000.
+Overall, this is my recommendation for a 4x8 CNC if your maximum budget is around $15,000.

 - Excellent customer care and community support